 Billabong has been tweaking their rubber over the past couple years and for 2020 has a new neoprene formula they’re using for this suit called “Superlight Foam”.
-Superlight foam is actually made partially from “Upcycled” car tires.
+Superlight foam is actually made partially from upcycled car tires.
 This is really interesting as this material is not only eco-friendly but also has a lower level of water absorption, keeping the suit lighter and warmer in the water.
 To be honest, environmentally-friendly rubber doesn’t have the best track record with regards to flexibility but somehow Billabong nailed it with this batch.
 This rubber is as-flexible, if not more so, than the other wetsuits in the $200-300 price range.

 The Final Verdict